andycroll/andycroll.com/_posts/2017/2017-12-31-truthiness-in-conditionals.md

   credit: 'Jarrod Fitzgearlds'
 ---

-Ruby’s conditional syntax is ‘truthy’, meaning that anything that is `nil` is also considered to be `false` and anything not-`nil` can be considered to be `true`.
+Ruby’s conditional syntax is ‘truthy’, meaning that any statement in a conditional that evaluates to `nil` is considered to be equivalent to `false` and anything not-`nil` can be considered to be `true`.

 ## Instead of…